THE POWER OF PERFECTION

 - Bleeding Edge

-New bleed porting and fluid path make it easier to push fluid through the caliper for quick and easy bleeding, dedicated bleed adapter for the S4 caliper plugs into the bleed port and seals the system to minimize air contamination and fluid loss.
+Bleeding Edge™ technology makes bleeding brakes quick and simple.
+An updated fluid path and bleed porting make it easier to push fluid through the caliper.
+A dedicated bleed adapter plugs into the bleed port and seals the system to minimize air contamination and fluid loss.

 - Expandable Bladder